Mirror Play for Babies and Toddlers: A Complete Step-by-Step Guide

 Next, gather essential equipment and materials like mirrors, props, and comfortable seating to create an inviting environment.

-With the right setup, you’ll be ready to fully enjoy the benefits of mirror play.
+With the right setup, you’ll be ready to get the most out of mirror play.

 Choosing the Right Location